Old Order Anabaptism: Dress

-All Old Order Anabaptist groups dress Plain and all their forms of dress share the same roots in the Pennsylvania Quaker dress style.
+All Old Order Anabaptist groups dress plain and many of their forms of dress share the same roots as the Pennsylvania Quaker dress style.
+The differences between Old Order Anabaptist clothing styles and the Religious Society of Friends are due to the countries of origin for these groups.
+Whereas Quaker men's coats were considered plain because they had no collar, the Anabaptist men's coats are considered plain because they retain the standing collar of their Bavarian, Austrian and Swiss areas of origin.
+Men living in these areas of Europe today often wear traditional standing collar coats, sometimes referred to as Trachten coats.

 Buggies and cars

 All Old Order Amish groups are horse and buggy groups, including the New Order Amish.
 Among the Old Order Mennonites, there are both horse and buggy and car driving groups.
 The same is true for the Old Orders among the Schwarzenau Brethren.
 The Old Order River Brethren are a car driving group, except a small subgroup of about half a dozen members, that still use horse and buggy transportation.
 Old Order German Baptist Brethren are a group of 3 congregations in Ohio who still use horses and buggies, and do not have electricity in their homes.
 The Hutterite groups are entirely car-driving.

 Language

-Almost all Old Order Amish groups speak a German dialect in every day life, either Pennsylvania German, or one of two Alemannic dialects (Swiss Amish), or in the case of the Hutterites—Hutterite German.
+Almost all Old Order Amish groups speak a German dialect in everyday life, either Pennsylvania German, or one of two Alemannic dialects (Swiss Amish), or in the case of the Hutterites—Hutterite German.
 Among the Old Order Mennonites, all horse and buggy groups, except the Virginia groups, speak Pennsylvania German.
 The car driving groups of Old Order Mennonites shifted to English in the second half of the 20th century.
 The groups from which the Old Order Schwarzenau Brethren and Old Order River Brethren split, had already started shifting to English in the 19th century and mostly completed it in the first half of the 20th century.